nodesource/nsolid/doc/api/intl.md

 <!-- type=misc -->

-Node.js has many features that make it easier to write internationalized programs.
+N|Solid has many features that make it easier to write internationalized programs.
 Some of them are:

 * Locale-sensitive or Unicode-aware functions in the [ECMAScript Language